If you're in need of a fluffy dog breed (or maybe just a new pillow), give these breeds a try!

 Today, the Pyr is a beloved companion and guardian.
 Although most never see sheep or a show ring, they are nonetheless as loved as ever and are gaining recognition in many other fields, such as rescue and therapy, due to their intelligence and versatility.
 So white and fluffy!

-Though the breed is incredibly large in stature, they are genial in disposition.
-Saints have been known to carry a friendly smile as a result of their wrinkled brow.
+Though the breed is incredibly large in stature, they very kind once you get to know them.
+These gentle giants have been known to carry a friendly smile as a result of their wrinkled brow.
 Saint Bernards benefit tremendously from training classes as these dogs can knock people over, especially children.
 Kind and with big hearts, Saints learn quickly to respond to commands and obey their humans.

 3. Chow Chow